OleksandrLevinskyi/DataStructAndAlgoDocs/data-structures/BinaryHeap.md

-# Priority Queue
+# Binary Heap
-Priority Queue consists of nodes.
-The node's structure can be found [here](priority-queue/Node.js).\ This Priority Queue follows the same logic as Min Binary Heap.
+This is Max Binary Heap Implementation.
+Min Binary Heap follows the same logic, but with reversed conditions.
-3 properties: `values`
+1 property: `values`

 ### `insert (value): this`
 #### TIME: `O(log n)` | SPACE: `O(1)`